Background: Multifunctional Lipid Probes

 The Role of Synthetic Lipid Analogs

-Diazirine group
+Diazirine Group

 Lipid-protein interactions are inherently transient and dynamic, making them particularly challenging to capture and study.
 Unlike protein-protein interactions, which often rely on extensive surface interfaces and hydrogen bonding, most lipids have minimal hydrogen bonding potential and lack a substantial structural framework for stable interactions.
 As a result, even biologically relevant lipid-protein contacts may be too fleeting to detect under standard biochemical conditions.